Citizens!: 2011-12: Here We Are

 Here We Are received generally favourable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 69, based on 7 reviews.
 Les Inrocks placed True Romance at number ten on its 100 Best Songs of 2012 list.

 The band first began touring the UK and Europe in August 2011.

 They have toured with The Rapture (2011), The Maccabees, Spiritualized and Two Door Cinema Club (2012).

 2013 – present: Second Album European Soul

 After completing an extensive world tour including Australia, Asia, South and North America, the band confirmed on Twitter in April 2013 that they were working on their second studio album.
-Their second album is titled European Soul and released officially on 13 April 2015.
-Its launch will be supported by a two-month-long European Tour.
-American dates have yet to be announced.
+Their second album, titled European Soul, released officially on 13 April 2015.
+Its launch was supported by a two-month-long European Tour.

 Awards and nominations

 In November 2012 Citizens! were nominated for the "New Blood Award" for Best New Band by Artrocker.

 The video for True Romance directed by We Are From L.A. won a number of awards, including the 2013 Fubiz Award for Best Music Video.